Hypnosis for Management of Pain Relief – A History and Uses

 Like drugs or surgery there’s no guarantee of relief or “cure.”

 There is some time to be invested to learn the skills of self-hypnosis.
 They’re not difficult but do require commitment and consistency.
 It’s a little like learning to ride a bike but without the fear of “scraping your knee” or worse.
-If you want to consider working directly with me through my online and in-office sessions then check out my Hypnosis Services or if you’ve a specific need then contact me here.
+If you’re interested in working directly with me then check out my online and In-office Special Hypnosis Services here.